zud/email-phishing-detector/README.md

 A lightweight, local, open-source tool to detect suspicious emails (phishing or spam) in `.eml` and `.msg` formats using a BERT Tiny-based AI model.
 Now optionally enhanced with domain reputation and header analysis.

+> ⚠️ **This project is intended for local/private use only.** If you plan to deploy it as a public-facing web application, please consider the privacy risks associated with handling sensitive email content.
+Public deployment is not recommended without appropriate security and compliance checks.

+> 📩 **Commercial use or enterprise integration?** Contact: [alessandro.bruchi@iit.it](mailto:alessandro.bruchi@iit.it)

 ---

 ## 🚀 Features